 Another thing that sometimes happens is I like a character too much to kill them off.
 This has happened a few times, but I don’t want to put too many spoilers on here.
 On the other hand, sometimes I stick to my guns and a character has to go… no matter how much I love them.
 But, then again, the beauty of the Souls Series is you can always visit a character again.

-I certainly think it’s a possibility and events like the one I described earlier (my colleague in the nightclub) give it some credence.
-But, for me, it’s more hope then belief.
-I hope we get more than one go at life; some of us need it!
+I certainly think it’s a possibility, and events like the one I described earlier (my colleague in the nightclub) give it some credence.
+But, for me, it’s more hope than belief.
+I hope we get more than one go at life: some of us need it!

 That’s a really difficult question.
 Even aside from whether reincarnation is real, we don’t know what the future holds for humanity.
 I suppose I’d like to try being a woman.
 That freaks some people out a bit when you say it, but I’m not talking about changing gender in this life: that’s fair enough for some people, but it’s not what I want.
 No, I mean I’d like to be a woman in another life.
 Maybe it will happen… who knows?